 So why are free samples so effective?
 In short, you’re more likely to buy something when you get a free sample.
-This is largely because of reciprocity.
+This is mainly because of reciprocity.
 In other words, we feel the need to give something back to the person who has just given us something for free.

 14. Carefully chosen colours

 Different colours also have different associations and are therefore used for different purposes.

 For example, colours can help stores to attract attention and encourage consumers to step into the store quickly.
 Colours like red and orange at the entrance tend to stand out and draw the eye, driving more customers in store.
 This is why sale signs are often red as well.